starlitriver/starlitriver.github.io/content/mathematics/how to evaluate trig functions for common angles.md

 description:
 aliases: []
 tags: []
+created: 2025-02-07T13:50:50
+modified: 2025-02-09T15:53:45
 permalink:
 ---

-some of the most common trig function stuff are actually easy to memorize
+Common angles for trig functions.
+They are quite easy.

-please take your time to remember this table. just do it already
+Please take your time to remember this table.
+Just do it today.

 | $\theta$       | $0$ | $\dfrac{\pi}{6}$      | $\dfrac{\pi}{4}$      | $\dfrac{\pi}{3}$      | $\dfrac{\pi}{2}$ |
 | -------------- | --- | --------------------- | --------------------- | --------------------- | ---------------- |